world-wide-weights/wwweights/backend/command/README.md

 ```
 This message was solely created to make sure that the beutiful backend with wonderful developers
 does not fall behind in commits against the frontend team.
-We realized we do commit a lot of code, but our commits are way larger than theirs so to m
+We realized we do commit a lot of code, but our commits are way larger than theirs so to ma